BjoernLudwigPTB/pytorch_gum_uncertainty_propagation/README.md

 ## Roadmap

-- implement first examples to get used to PyTorch
+- implement classes UncertainLinear and Uncertain<ActivationFunction> for Sigmoid, Softplus and QuadLU